hujun-open/knl/design doc/srvm.md

 ## VM naming
-- name format for vsim/magc: vmtype-vmid-cardid
-- name format for vpc/vsri: vmtype-vmid
-- cardid is either a,b or a number
+srsim/srl/vsim/magc/vsri uses single SRChassis struct to decreibe the whole chassis, there is no seperate LAB node for CPM and IOM (VM are still seperate though). the name format just need to have this prefix: "<vmtype>-"

 ## KNL PVC
 it contains following files:
-- TIMOS images
+- TIMOS images (only needed for ftp option)
 - SROS configurations
+- license file

 this PVC need to be mounted on sftp server container mentioned below

-## managment interface, VM image and TIMOS Image
+## managment interface, VM image and TIMOS Image (FTP)
 1. set mgmt interface to pod network interface for both cpm and iom vm
 2. by default, kubevirt assign 10.0.2.2/24 to the first interface in the VM, which connects to a bridge interface `k6t-eth0` interface in the virt-launcher pod, which has ip `10.0.2.1/24`
 3. the idea is to run a ftp server inside kubevirt hook container, that ftp server proxy the ftp request from SRVM to real backend, e.g. using `https://github.com/fclairamb/ftpserver/`, which supports using sftp server as backend